hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
-If we add a pattern definition to every implementor of the Effect interface...
+Now, if we add a pattern definition to every implementor of the Effect interface...

 ---